 It won’t take too long until they all become second nature and you won’t even think about what you’re doing when you sit down in front of your sewing machine.
 Instead, your mind will be able to focus on making and creating things for yourself, your home, and others.

 The Next Steps

-Only two more posts in the Get Ready to Sew! series.
-Next, you’ll learn what to do at home to keep your sewing machine clean and maintained so it stays in good working condition.
+In lesson 11 you’ll learn what to do at home to keep your sewing machine clean and maintained so it stays in good working condition.